swcarpentry/python-novice-inflammation/index.md

 To do all that, we'll have to learn a little bit about programming.

-> ## Prerequisites
+## Prerequisites

->
-> FIXME
-> A short paragraph describing what learners need to know
-> before tackling this lesson.
+Learners need to understand the concepts of files and directories (including the working directory) and how to start a Python interpreter before tackling this lesson.

 ## Topics